Tal21/candycrush/README.md

 Nicko- Confirmed algorithm is OK.
 Also started board, will finish at home later today Talia- Started writing methods for candy class.

+May 27:

+Talia - Finished writing display() for candy and started making board